-Comment Category Commenter Name and Organization Comment General Comments AAHD has coordinated our comments with Leo Cuello, workgroup member and National Health Law Project (NHeLP); Jamie Kendall and Shawn Terrill, Administration for Community Living (ACL); and Maureen Fitzgerald, the Arc and a co-chair of the Consortium for Citizens with Disabilities (CCD) Task Force on Long Term Services and Supports.
+Comment Category Commenter Name and Comment Comment Category General Comments Comment AAHD has coordinated our comments with Leo Cuello, workgroup member and National Health Law Project (NHeLP); Jamie Kendall and Shawn Terrill, Administration for Community Living (ACL); and Maureen Fitzgerald, the Arc and a co-chair of the Consortium for Citizens with Disabilities (CCD) Task Force on Long Term Services and Supports.
 As observed by the NHeLP, we 1.
 Commend the general recommendation for broader mental health screening (2nd para page 6).
-2. Commend the access to care concept (3rd para page 6).
-3. Commend but needed are expansions to patient-centeredness (4th para page 6).
+2. Commend but needed are expansions to patient-centeredness (4th para page 6).
 4. Need for more care coordination measures and acitivites (in context of #0648, page 8), and tying this to care management for vulnerable populations.
 5. Need to more explicitly address Gaps.
 As discussed on the September 27 call: The NQF tentative report attempts to address a major CMS omission - the consumer (patient) experience.
 CAPHS and the findings from the CMS HCBS experience survey, when available, should be stressed in the report.
 [Although, the disability community has concerns with the prohibition of proxy responses for some individuals in the HCBS experience survey.]
 Page 6 of the public comment document acknowledges a major gap: "goal-directed, person-centered care, and outcomes that matter to individuals enrolled in Medicaid."
 We commend the observation and ask that this acknowledgement also expressly "include a focus on community integration."
 We believe that a frequent medication monitoring process be expected.
 Page 7 of the public comment document recommends an "annual" medication monitoring.
 This is not sufficient.
 We do not have a suggested alternative measure but this an annual requirement is inadequate.
-We believe that the Medicaid adult measures must reference the July-August NQF recommended 15 starter-set measures for persons dually eligible for Medicare and Medicaid.
-NQF and CMS should clearly explain why any of these 15 measures are not appropriate for inclusion in the Medicaid adult measures. report should emphasize personal experience, personal preference, functional status, community integration, social determinants of health, and why the mental health measures were narrowly focused on a few distinct diagnoses.
+We believe that the Medicaid adult measures for persons dually eligible for Medicare and Medicaid.
+NQF and CMS should clearly explain why any of these 15 measures are not appropriate for inclusion in the Medicaid adult measures.
+We reinforce the observations made on our September 27 call: The NQF report should emphasize personal experience, personal preference, functional status, community integration, social determinants of health, and why the mental health measures were narrowly focused on a few distinct diagnoses.
 We appreciate that page 6 of the public comment document identified most these area as gaps.
 We suggest that the NQF and CMS measures reference and use the SAMHSA behavioral health quality framework.
 However, the SAMHSA framework contains many of the same gaps and omissions contained in these measures.

-James Measures of Quality, especially for vulnerable populations must address the five determinants of population health (as adapted from Beltran VM et al, Public Health Reports, 126, Sup 3 Pg41, 2011): Caritas Biology and Genetics (Gender, ethnicity, intellectual, behavioral and physical conditions, etc.) Individual Behavior (risky behaviors) Social determinants of health (education, income, discrimination, etc.) Physical Environment (Safety, crowding, exposures) Access to appropriate health services, including physical and behavioral.
-Comment Category Commenter Name and Organization Comment coming from others.
-These Adult Core Measures for Medicaid address only number 5 (access to appropriate health services), placing results of the efforts by physicians, hospitals, health plans and other providers as dependent upon the other for determinants.
-MAP should encourage the General Comments Thomas James AmeriHealth Public Health Reports, 126, Sup 3 Pg41, 2011): Biology and Genetics (Gender, ethnicity, intellectual, behavioral and physical conditions, etc.) Individual Behavior (risky behaviors) Social determinants of health (education, income, discrimination, etc.) Physical Environment (Safety, crowding, exposures) Access to appropriate health services, including physical and behavioral.
+Comment Category Commenter Name and Organization Comment General Comments Thomas James AmeriHealth Caritas AmeriHealth Caritas appreciates the opportunity to reinforce our belief that Measures of Quality, especially for vulnerable populations must address the five determinants of population health (as adapted from Beltran VM et al, Public Health Reports, 126, Sup 3 Pg41, 2011): Biology and Genetics (Gender, ethnicity, intellectual, behavioral and physical conditions, etc.) Individual Behavior (risky behaviors) Social determinants of health (education, income, discrimination, etc.) Physical Environment (Safety, crowding, exposures) Access to appropriate health services, including physical and behavioral.
 The five determinants are cross functional with impacts on one determinant coming from others.
 These Adult Core Measures for Medicaid address only number 5 (access to appropriate health services), placing results of the efforts by physicians, hospitals, health plans and other providers as dependent upon the other for determinants.
-MAP should encourage the development of measures for communities to address how they can manage
+MAP should encourage the development of measures for communities to address how they can manage their own populations.